Traffic Impacts

-The City of Colorado Springs needs to close 90-year-old Cache La Poudre/Mesa Road Bridge over Monument Creek (located in Monument Valley Park, between Glen Avenue and Mesa Road, just west of Colorado College) for major rehabilitation work.
-The City project team expect to begin in late March – exact timing depends on weather and other factors – and continue through 2026.
-Full closure of the bridge is necessary to ensure public and worker safety.
+The City of Colorado Springs needs to close 90-year-old Cache La Poudre/Mesa Road Bridge over Monument Creek for major rehabilitation work.
+The bridge is in Monument Valley Park, between Glen Avenue and Mesa Road, just west of Colorado College.

 The rehabilitation work will include a deck replacement, widening of the sidewalks, roadway and drainage improvements, bridge lighting and updated accessibility.
 The bridge has tremendous practical, historical and artistic importance to our community, and its many historic and artistic features will be preserved.